railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 - Salary calculation after considering all the allowances, deductions and incentives (if any) etc.,
 - Contribution registers: A register containing to whom the company or the employee have to pay taxes.
 - Employee and contract: It includes everything required to compute the salary slip of an employee.
-- Salary processing on the basis of leaves taken.
+- Salary processing on the basis of leaves taken or number of working days.
 - Generating Reports.
 - Integrated with Contracts and Holidays.